aL1fee/MIPS-16-bit-assembler-simulator/README.md

 - $sp (stack pointer)
 - $ra (return address of the last caller)

-Registers $s0-$s4 are used for values that are expected to be preserved across any procedure calls Registers $t0-$t3 are used for values that are not expected to be preserved (must be saved by the caller if need to be preserved)
+Registers $s0-$s4 are used for values that are expected to be preserved across any procedure calls.
+Registers $t0-$t3 are used for values that are not expected to be preserved (must be saved by the caller if need to be preserved)

 The CPU has the following extra registers:
 - HI (stores the remainder of division)